Medicaid State Plan Amendments and Waiver Authority

 Cost-sharing

 The federal government should not allow states to impose or enforce greater than nominal Medicaid premium- and cost-sharing on Medicaid beneficiaries.
-It should only be permitted if states and the federal government determine these changes will not deny access to needed care or increase barriers to receiving services.
+It should only be permitted if states and the federal government determine that these changes will not deny access to needed care or increase barriers to receiving services.

 Coverage